ccchero-s/Donor-Response-Prediction-using-Machine-Learning/README.md

 - Competition from digital fundraising channels
 - Donor fatigue due to repeated appeals

-Sending letters to donors who are unlikely to respond leads to higher operational costs and lower campaign efficiency.
+Sending letters to donors who are unlikely to respond leads to higher operational costs and reduced campaign efficiency.

 Therefore, UNICEF requires a data-driven donor targeting strategy to maximise campaign effectiveness.

+---

-## Project Objective
+# Project Objective

-The objective of this project is to build a propensity model that predicts whether a donor will respond to a fundraising campaign within the next three months.
+The objective of this project is to build a **propensity model** that predicts whether a donor will respond to a fundraising campaign within the next three months.

 The model helps UNICEF: